Lockheed C-5 Galaxy: Into production

 Cost overruns and technical problems of the C-5A were the subject of a congressional investigation in 1968 and 1969.
 The C-5 program was the first development program with a $1billion (equivalent to $ billion today) overrun.
 Due to the C-5's troubled development, the Department of Defense abandoned Total Package Procurement.
 In 1969, Henry Durham raised concerns about the C-5 production process with Lockheed, his employer.
 Subsequently, Durham was transferred and subjected to abuse until he resigned.
 The Government Accountability Office substantiated some of his charges against Lockheed.
 Later, the American Ethical Union honored Durham with the Elliott-Black Award.
 The Deputy Assistant Secretary of the Air Force for Management Systems, Ernest Fitzgerald, was another person whose fostering of public accountability was unwelcome.

 Upon completion of testing in December 1969, the first C-5A was transferred to the Transitional Training Unit at Altus Air Force Base, Oklahoma.
 Lockheed delivered the first operational Galaxy to the 437th Airlift Wing, Charleston Air Force Base, South Carolina, in June 1970.
 Due to higher than expected development costs, in 1970, public calls were made for the government to split the substantial losses that Lockheed was experiencing.
 Production was nearly brought to a halt in 1971 as Lockheed went through financial difficulties, due in part to the C-5 Galaxy's development, as well as a civilian jet liner, the Lockheed L-1011.
 The U.S. government gave loans to Lockheed to keep the company operational.

 In the early 1970s, NASA considered the C-5 for the Shuttle Carrier Aircraft role, to transport the Space Shuttle to Kennedy Space Center.
-However, they rejected it in favor of the Boeing 747, in part due to the 747's low-wing design.
+However, the C-5 was rejected in favor of the Boeing 747, in part due to the 747's low-wing design.
 In contrast, the Soviet Union chose to transport its shuttles using the high-winged An-225, which derived from the An-124, which is similar in design and function to the C-5.

 During static and fatigue testing, cracks were noticed in the wings of several aircraft, and as a consequence, the C-5A fleet was restricted to 80% of maximum design loads.
 To reduce wing loading, load alleviation systems were added to the aircraft.
 By 1980, payloads were restricted to as low as 50000 lb for general cargo during peacetime operations.
 A $1.5 billion program (equivalent to $ billion today), known as H-Mod, to re-wing the 76 completed C-5As to restore full payload capability and service life began in 1976.
 After design and testing of the new wing design, the C-5As received their new wings from 1980 to 1987.